 - Create the N:N relationship table

-- Populate the relationship table
+- Populate this relationship table

 - Define table permissions

-- Confirm Contact level filtering
+- Confirm contact level filtering

 Walkthrough